chasemorell/StockHub/README.md

   This rule applies to the password value in the CSV files too.
   To see what hashed password value you should put in a CSV file, see `db/data/gen.py` for example of how compute the hashed value.

+## Loading Stock Data into SQL Database - Notes from Chase

+* I've updated `db/create.sql` to include 2 new tables (stocks and timedata).
+We will need to add more, however.
+* I've created a script `db/getStockData.py` that fetches stock price data using polygon API and adds data to the SQL database.
+The repo already has the data cached in local files `db/data/sp500.csv` and `db/data/tickerYTD.obj`.
+* IMPORTANT: `python3 getStockData.py a` to load data into database

 ## Git Tips

 These instructions seem long, but they aren't complicated.